August Landmesser’s Courageous Refusal45 min

 - How, if at all, can the contradictory ideas in the previous two questions be reconciled?
-(That is, idea that on the one hand, we shouldn’t ever judge others, but on the other hand, that we should take action against injustice?)
+(That is, the idea that on the one hand, we shouldn’t ever judge others, but on the other hand, that we should take action against injustice.)

 - Are there times when judgment is required in order to take a just action?

 The real “learning moment” would come with bringing the Landmesser picture back up and discuss where students moved.
 Do they see a comparison between their choices and August’s choice?
 That if they knew moving in the “positive” direction had a personal cost, would they still take it?

 Ask students to think about these questions, but not necessarily to respond out loud: What is the significance of courage in a society built on democratic principles?
 What is your personal response to situations requiring courage?

 Distribute the Courage Worksheet and have students write their personal response to Landmesser’s demonstration of courage.

 Read the dialogue below and answer the following questions:

 - How does this scene relate to the photo of Landmesser?

 - What does the German Old Man mean by “There are always men like you”?